 Discovery Parks - Cradle Mountain holiday cabins with cooking facilities, dorms, tent sites and powered sites for your campervan

 selection of wood cabins surrounded by the Tasmanian Wilderness equipped with either gas or wood fire

 Day 7-8: Mount Field National Park

 It's time to see some waterfalls!
 The drive out of Cradle Mountain towards Mount Field National Park is a long one but can be broken up by stopping at Nelson Falls (photo below) just 700 meters from the A10.
 This part of the drive through the native rainforest passes many photogenic roadside lakes.

 Upon arriving in Mount Field National Park you’ll notice there’s nothing there except a visitor center and a campsite.
 The newly refurbished visitor center is packed with information about the local flora and fauna and deep down I’m glad there are no shops and hotels there.
 It adds to the whole scenic experience.

-There are many beautiful photography spots here in Mount Field but these two are my favourites.
+There are many beautiful photography spots here in Mount Field but the two listed below are my favourites.

 These are one of the most easily accessible falls in all of Tasmania, they are also one of the most awe-inspiring too.
 The short 400m track leads to a huge two-tiered waterfall that appears out of nowhere.
 You’ll definitely hear it before you see it.

 A further 10 minutes past Russell Falls will take you to the more secluded Horseshoe Falls.
 The whole walk can be made into a loop via the Tall Trees Walk.

 Places to stay in Mount Field NP

 Campsite inside the park.
 Basic amenities but an incredible experience.
 You can pay for the site at the visitor center.

 Rustic country decor and antique furniture.
 It includes a fully-cooked breakfast, a guest lounge with a log fire, and free WiFi access.

 ca 20 min away from Mount Field NP and on the way back to Hobart.
 Breathe the fresh country air, drink the fresh spring water, and eat the fresh seasonal fruit and veg from this eco-friendly hotel in the Derwent Valley

 Day 8-9: Bruny Island